nmaguirre/algorithm-design-exercises-set-2020/exercise-set-2/solutions/lcs/README.md

-#Complete Lcs with longest common subsequence algorithm
+#  Lcs with longest common subsequence algorithm

-Add your decrease and conquer solution in `src/Lcs.hs file`
+Brute Force and decrease and conquer solution added in `src/Lcs.hs file`